 The reason you edit your YouTube videos is to make them more watchable.
-If you can manage to record your video in one take then you might not need to do any editing.
-But if you have to do multiple takes of some parts of your script, you don’t want your viewer watching all your mistakes.
+If you can manage to record your video in one take, then you might not need to do any editing.
+But if you must do multiple takes of some parts of your script, you don’t want your viewer watching all your mistakes.

 On the other hand, if you have recorded an interview with a guest maybe you only want to use the most interesting parts.
 Again, that’s where you would use editing.

 There are of course more reasons to edit your material but if all you are doing is creating YouTube videos or online video courses, you’re mainly dealing with simple editing techniques.

 Depending on how sophisticated you want your videos to look, editing and editing software is maybe pretty much optional.

 If all you want to do is trim the start and end of your clip, then that’s easily done.
 If you’re using a smartphone, you can trim your “in” and “out” points on your phone.
 If you’re recording with a webcam, you can use the Video Editor app that comes with Windows 10 or iMovie on a Mac.

 Should you need to take your video editing further, say to cut out any outtakes, you can still use the Video Editor app or iMovie on your PC or Mac respectively.

 If your phone is an iPhone download the free iMovie for iOS.
 You can do some awesome editing using iMovie on your iPhone or iPad, and even add voiceovers, music, and text overlays.